 One of the biggest benefits of modern framework is that you don’t have to worry about requiring files.
 With the help of the autoloader, you can refer to any class within your project without worrying about whether the file is available or not.

-On the other hand, in Symfony1, autoloading was performed by searching the entire project for the availability of PHP class files and caching such information within a huge array.
+On the other hand, in Symfony1, autoloading was performed by searching the entire project for the availability of PHP web development class files and caching such information within a huge array.
 This array lets Symfony 1 know which file contains each class.
 In the production environment, this caused you to need to clear the cache when classes were added or moved.

 In contrast with In Symfony 1, Symfony 2 performs the entire process with the help of a tool called Composer.
 The main concept behind autoloader is quite simple: the name of your class must match up with the path to the file containing that class.
 Autoloading has changed in Symfony2 to be more universal, faster, and independent of needing to clear your cache.